TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/opa/how-to-run-the-solution.md

 Now we also --published the 8080 port.
 This maps your own 8080 port, to the container's 8080.
-Having this up, if you fire up your browser and navigate to http://localhost:8080, you'll see “Hello, World!”, printed using Opa.
+Having this up, if you fire up your browser and navigate to http://localhost:8080, you'll see "Hello, World!", printed using Opa.